mousemke/flounder/README.md

     + fixed a specificity css issue preventing disabling things
     + fixed a type issue that prevented disabling by value

++ build
+    + elements are now properly disabled with the disabled flag

++ defaults
-+ tests
+    + added defaultEmpty
-    + add test "blurOpenedDropdown" to cover fix

 + events
     + fixed addPlaceholder method for blur of opened dropdown
     + onSelect now reacts on change event

-+ defaults
-    + added defaultEmpty
++ tests
+    + add test "blurOpenedDropdown" to cover fix

 0.6.2